 Chronic joint pain, stiffness, and limited mobility caused by arthritis can be a source of constant discomfort.
-Orthopedic specialists Dr. Andrew Dold, MD and Dr. Paul Ghattas, DO, at Star Orthopedics and Sports Medicine located in Frisco, Texas, offer the latest technology in diagnosing and managing all forms of arthritis.
+Orthopedic specialists Andrew Dold, MD, and Paul Ghattas, DO, at Star Orthopedics and Sports Medicine located in Coppell and Frisco, Texas, offer the latest technology in diagnosing and managing all forms of arthritis.
 They supply various treatments from medications to physical therapy and cutting-edge regenerative medicine to help patients overcome the daily challenges of this disease.
 Call or book an appointment online today.

 Arthritis is a broad term covering a group of nearly 100 disorders that produce joint pain and swelling.
 It's the leading cause of disability in the United States.

 Arthritis can affect any joint in the body but commonly involves knee, hip, wrist, and finger joints.
 It's most common in women, and the risk of developing this disorder increases with age.

 Arthritis can be degenerative, inflammatory, or infectious.
 Osteoarthritis is a degenerative form of the disease and, although it's the most common, it is quickly followed by inflammatory rheumatoid arthritis.
 Other types of arthritis include infectious and metabolic, but they are not as widespread.

 Osteoarthritis is caused by loss of the protective covering at the ends of the bone, which forces the bones to rub against each other, leading to pain and stiffness.
 Obesity, family history, age, and previous joint injury are some of the factors that increase your risk of getting the disease.

 Rheumatoid arthritis occurs when the immune system attacks the joint tissue, bringing about inflammation and joint destruction.
 Other forms of arthritis, like Gout, are caused by a metabolic imbalance or an infection.